The exams officer, Miss Hunter, is happy to discuss all aspects of exams with pupils and parents.

 Please therefore take the new contingency day of (still to be confirmed) into account when making plans for the summer.

-The contingency day will become a standard feature of subsequent examination timetables.
+The contingency day is now a standard feature of examination timetables.